networknt/light-doc/content/en/tutorial/common/discovery/kubernetes.md

 curl -k https://ip:port/v1/data
 ```

-You should have result like the following.
+You should have a result like the following.

 ```json
 ["API C: Message 1","API C: Message 2"]